United Kingdom Information - Page 2

 During the twentieth century, particularly in the postwar years, the British economy changed dramatically with employment provided in oil, natural gas, coal, metals, electric power equipment, automation equipment, railroad equipment, shipbuilding, aircraft, motor vehicles, machine tools, electronics, communications equipment, chemicals, paper, textiles and food processing.

-Tourism has become an important contributor to the national economy.
+Tourism is an important contributor to the national economy.
 Overseas visitors are particularly attracted to London and by the heritage and legends of historic Britain.
-Canterbury, a cathedral town, is a good example of what Britain has to offer the tourist and the beaches and countryside of Cornwall are well worth a visit.
+Canterbury, a cathedral town, is a good example of what Britain has to offer the tourist.

 Fashion and pop music are also important export earners for the UK.

-Since 1973 the main influence on the UK economy has been membership of the European Union.
+From 1973 the main influence on the UK economy was membership of the European Union.
 However, the UK eventually decided to withdraw from the EU, leaving on 31 January 2020.

 The UK's main strengths in the arts has been in literature, the theatre and music.